nwright-nz/mcp.secureinstance/README.md

 =========

 This role will help secure a linux server created with just password authentication.
 This will disable password auth, disable the root remote login, and inject a certificate to be used for the provided user.
 This is primarily being used for servers in the Dimension Data Managed cloud platform.
+At the moment this is only tested on Centos.

 Requirements
 ------------